Request a Strategy Call and we will get in touch with you

-An approach is a general way of determining value for a business, business ownership interest, security or intangible asset; using one or more business valuation methods.
+An approach is a general way of determining value using one or more business valuation methods.

 What is the Asset Approach to business valuation?

 The Asset Approach, also called the cost approach, is based on the value of a company’s underlying assets and liabilities, and is generally an indication of the value that has accumulated over time.
-Generally speaking the cost of duplicating or replacing each component is determined, sometimes using specialist appraisers (e.g. real estate, machinery and equipment).
+Generally speaking, the cost of duplicating or replacing each component is determined, sometimes using specialist appraisers (e.g. real estate, machinery and equipment).
 Common asset-based methods are a) Adjusted Book Value Method (sometimes augmented by the Excess Earnings Method to value intangibles), b) Replacement Cost Method, and c) Liquidation Value Method.
-Liquidation value is the amount that could be obtained from a piecemeal sale of business assets, after expenses, when carried out in either an orderly or forced manner.
+Liquidation value is the amount that could be obtained from a piecemeal sale of business assets, after expenses.

 What is the Market Approach to business valuation?

-The Market Approach is based on the principle of substitution, meaning that for any investment an investor considers, there exist other investments with similar characteristics that are acceptable substitutes.
+The Market Approach is based on the principle of substitution.
+For any investment an investor considers, there exist other investments with similar characteristics that are acceptable substitutes.
 Prudent investors will not pay more for something than they can pay for an equally desirable substitute.
-Since the objective of an appraisal assignment is usually to arrive at an opinion of market value, it is logical to examine values determined and tested in the marketplace.
-Two common methods within the market approach are: a) Guideline Public Company Method; and b) Direct Market Data Method.
+Since the objective of an appraisal assignment is usually to arrive at a market value, it is logical to examine values determined and tested in the marketplace.
+Two common market approach methods are: a) Guideline Public Company Method; and b) Direct Market Data Method.

 What is the Income Approach to business valuation?

 The Income Approach considers the earnings capacity of a company.
 It operates on the theory that investors invest in businesses with similar investment characteristics, though not necessarily of the same business type.
 It values a business based on the present worth of the expected future benefit stream, adjusted for risk.
-Because estimating the future financial performance of a business is speculative, historical data is considered (though not entirely relied upon), on the premise that history often repeats itself.
+Because estimating the future financial performance of a business is speculative, historical data is considered, on the premise that history often repeats itself.
 Two common methods within this approach are the Single Period Capitalization Method and Multi-Period Discount Method (discounted future cash flows method).

 What is a premise of value?

-Similar to the preceding discussion concerning standard of value, selecting a premise of value has a substantial effect.
+Similar to the preceding discussion concerning standard of value, selecting the right premise of value is important.
 There are two basic premises: a) value as a going concern and b) value in liquidation.
-A premise is normally chosen based on the highest and best use of the business, given the circumstances and market conditions on the date of business valuation.
+A premise is normally chosen based on the highest and best use of the business, given the circumstances and market conditions on the valuation date.
 A going concern premise usually assumes that a company will continue in business in a similar manner as conducted in the past, and is based on a company’s ability to generate earnings.
 According to USPAP, Standards Rule 9-3, in developing an appraisal of an equity interest in a business enterprise with the ability to cause liquidation, an appraiser must investigate the possibility that the business enterprise may have a higher value by liquidation of all or part of the enterprise than by continued operation as is.

-A minority interest in a company may be considered less valuable than a non-controlling interest because the minority interest holder can’t control policy setting, payment of dividends, compensation, investment in and disposition of assets, strategic direction and operational aspects of the company.
-Investors generally pay more for the rights, liberties and benefits afforded a controlling interest, versus a non-controlling interest.
+A minority interest in a company may be considered less valuable than a non-controlling interest because the minority interest holder can’t control policy setting, payment of dividends, compensation, investment in and disposition of assets, strategic direction and many operational aspects of the company.
+Investors generally pay more for the rights and benefits afforded a controlling interest versus a non-controlling interest.
 A Discount for Lack of Control (DLOC) is a percentage deducted from the pro rata value of a one hundred percent (100%) equity interest in a business to reflect the absence of some or all of the powers of control.